dy/piezo/docs/r&d.md

       + it's not a good practice anyways to have long strings ~ at least good optimization technique
     ~- not clear how to save string into a variable, unless we make groups saveable items

+  4. String must be ints, i32 array
+    + CharCodes are never floats, so it's logical to have both int/float
+    + Allows better JS interop, no custom transforms
+    ? how to flag that list is u32?
+      ~ suppose we store array length in bytes, not in members
+      a. last bit indicates even/odd number for length, we can use it as indicator of f64/i32 array, and store length in bytes (cross-op for f64/i32)
+        - complicates calc a bit - we'd need to read that flag and shift depending on it
+        - limits available types to one flag
+      b. store few bits for data type, eg. up to 16 types
+        + there's 14 ways to read memory: https://developer.mozilla.org/en-US/docs/WebAssembly/Reference/Memory/Load, f24 is coming
+      c. store stride
+        - doesn't help making sense which type to read from memory

 ## [ ] !? atoms: 'hello' (not string)
   * Atoms are useful for referencing: